 First to go were my books.
-I had a personal library of well over 300 books that I had accumulated over the years, and they were easy to store as my home office had built in bookshelves.
+I had a personal library of well over 300 books that I had accumulated over the years, and they were easy to store as my home office had built-in bookshelves.
 But when we moved I boxed up 90% of them and donated them to the library.
 I probably never would have read them again, so I don't miss them.

 The next thing to deal with was our wine collection.
 We don't have anything expensive or super fancy, just stuff we had bought at the few wine tastings we had attended or stuff people brought by during holidays and such.

-We had really nice built in wine racks with plenty of room at our old house but not so here at the condo.
+We had really nice built-in wine racks with plenty of room at our old house but not so here at the condo.
 So we drank a few bottles and gave some others away.
 We now have a small liquor cabinet, but nothing like the wine racks we had before.

 Last but not least we lost closet space.
-At our old house we had his and her closets which worked out really nice.
+At our old house, we had his and her closets which worked out really nicely.
 Now we share a closet and things are a little tighter.
 I got rid of a bunch of stuff I didn't wear and I feel better for it.
 I like it when my shirt color choices in the morning are between blue and blue.
 I'm a simple creature.

 Even my wife got rid of a bunch of clothes she didn't wear anymore.
-Oh who am I kidding?
+Oh, who am I kidding?
 We're still figuring the closet situation out 🙂

-All kidding aside, getting rid of things may not sound like a positive to some people, but for me, its really helped me realize that I feel better without having to find a place for so much stuff.
+All kidding aside, getting rid of things may not sound like a positive to some people, but for me, it's really helped me realize that I feel better without having to find a place for so much stuff.

-Watching the moon rise – Bet you thought I'd say I like watching the sun rise, didn't you?
+Watching the moon rise – Bet you thought I'd say I like watching the sunrise, didn't you?
 Well if you read my article about what I don't like about condo living, you know I am not a morning person.
 I think in the 7 months we've been in the condo I've only watched one sunrise and it wasn't by choice, I was up because I had to catch a plane.

 But since moving to the beach my allergies have improved tremendously.
 If I take Claritin, its maybe 2-3 times a month as opposed to every day like I've done in the past.
 This isn't something I even thought about at all before moving to the beach, but I'm sure happy with the result.

 I'm not positive why my allergies have improved so much, but I've read a few articles that say the salt air has something to do with it.
-I've even read where the salt air can help ease the suffering from more serious health problems like cystic fibrosis.
+I've even read that the salt air can help ease the suffering from more serious health problems like cystic fibrosis.
 Whatever it is, I'll take it!